BatteryJuicy/data-structures/README.md

+# Data Structures in C (HY240)

-This is a repository for data structures I'll make in C for the pourposes of furthering my understanding of C and for my data structures class(HY240)
+This repository contains my implementations of various data structures and algorithms.

-This repo so far includes:
+The goal is to deepen my understanding of C programming and to support my coursework for the **Data Structures** class (HY240).

+---

+## 📂 Contents

+### C Implementations
-Partial (some full) implementations of the following data structures in C:
+Partial (and some complete) implementations of common data structures with their operations:

-1. Linked list.
+1. Singly Linked List (SLL)
-2. Cyclical doubly linked list.
+2. Circular Doubly Linked List (DLL)
-3. Stack.
+3. Stack
-4. Queue.
+4. Queue
-5. Hashtable
+5. Hash Table
-6. 3.
-Binary tree.
+6. Binary Tree
-7. Binary search tree.
+7. Binary Search Tree (BST)
-8. AVL tree.
+8. AVL Tree
-9. Red-Black tree.
+9. Red-Black Tree

+### Python Implementations
-Also the following simple algorithms in python:
+Simple algorithms written in Python:

-1. Binary search.
+1. Binary Search
-2. Linear search.
+2. Linear Search
-3. Merge sort.
+3. Merge Sort
-4. Bubble sort.
+4. Bubble Sort
-5. Print permutations of a string.
+5. String Permutations

+### Pseudocode Exercises
-Also theoretical excersises in pseudocode.
+- Theoretical exercises written in pseudocode.

+### Project: Greek Electoral System (Simplified Simulation)
-Also 2 versions of a project that simulates a simplified version of the electoral system of Greece with the following data structures for each version:
+Two versions of a project that simulate a simplified version of Greece’s electoral system, implemented with different data structures:

-1. Sorted SLL, unsorted SLL with sentinel node, sorted DLL.
+1. **Version 1:** Sorted SLL, Unsorted SLL (with sentinel node), Sorted DLL
-2. SLL, BST, complete BST.
+2. **Version 2:** SLL, BST, Complete BST

+---

+## 🛠️ How to Use
+- **C programs**: Compile with `make`.
+- **Python scripts**: Run with `python3 filename.py`.

+---

+## 📖 Purpose
+- Learn and practice data structure implementation.
+- Provide a reusable library of reference code for future C projects.
+- Explore theoretical exercises and simulations.